biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 5th Place

-Church:	First A/G, San Angelo, TX
+* **Church**: First A/G, San Angelo, TX
-Coaches:	John Sullivan, Zach Sullivan (assistant)
+* **Coaches**: John Sullivan, Zach Sullivan (assistant)
+* **Team**:
-Team:	Steven Johnson
+    * Steven Johnson
-Nathan Miller
+    * Nathan Miller
-Eowyn Thompson
+    * Eowyn Thompson
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against First A/G, Montgomery, AL 105 to 20
+  * Round 2: Won against Calvary Temple, Elkhart, IN 180 to 50
+  * Round 3: Won against Orange County Worship Center, Santa Ana, CA 185 to 0
+  * Round 4: Won against Watford City A/G, Watford City, ND 130 to -10
+  * Round 5: Lost to Tacoma Life Center, Tacoma, WA 95 to 120
+  * Round 6: Lost to Grace A/G, Spring City, PA 75 to 135
+  * Round 7: Won against Nixa A/G, Nixa, MO 235 to -20
 * **Round Robin**:
-Round 1: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 190 to 55 Round 2: Lost to First A/G #1, Lexington, KY 50 to 210 Round 3: Lost to Calvary A/G, Dunwoody, GA 65 to 150
+  * Round 1: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 190 to 55
+  * Round 2: Lost to First A/G #1, Lexington, KY 50 to 210
+  * Round 3: Lost to Calvary A/G, Dunwoody, GA 65 to 150
-Round 4: Won against Braeswood A/G, Houston, TX 100 to 25
+  * Round 4: Won against Braeswood A/G, Houston, TX 100 to 25
-Round 5: Won against Nixa A/G, Nixa, MO 180 to 105
+  * Round 5: Won against Nixa A/G, Nixa, MO 180 to 105
-Round 6: Won against Calvary A/G, Toledo, OH 95 to 80
+  * Round 6: Won against Calvary A/G, Toledo, OH 95 to 80
-Round 7: Lost to Evangel A/G, Williamsville, NY 15 to 130
+  * Round 7: Lost to Evangel A/G, Williamsville, NY 15 to 130
-Round 8: Lost to James River A/G, "Salt", Ozark, MO 115 to 135
+  * Round 8: Lost to James River A/G, "Salt", Ozark, MO 115 to 135
-Round 9: Won against Aurora First A/G, Aurora, CO 170 to 50
+  * Round 9: Won against Aurora First A/G, Aurora, CO 170 to 50
-Round 10: Lost to Crossway Church, Valencia, PA 50 to 130 Round 11: Won against Galena A/G, Galena, KS 60 to 50
+  * Round 10: Lost to Crossway Church, Valencia, PA 50 to 130
+  * Round 11: Won against Galena A/G, Galena, KS 60 to 50
-Round 12: Lost to Calvary Temple, Indianapolis, IN 75 to 105 Round 13: Won against Central A/G, Superior, WI 110 to 95
+  * Round 12: Lost to Calvary Temple, Indianapolis, IN 75 to 105
+  * Round 13: Won against Central A/G, Superior, WI 110 to 95
-Round 14: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 75 to 115
+  * Round 14: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 75 to 115
-Round 15: Won against The Church at Briargate #1, Colorado Springs, CO 85 to 30 Round 16: Won against Tacoma Life Center, Tacoma, WA 150 to 35 Round 17: Won against Christian Temple, Houston, TX 115 to 100 Round 18: Won against Faith A/G, Orlando, FL 160 to 145 Round 19: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 45 to 185
+  * Round 15: Won against The Church at Briargate #1, Colorado Springs, CO 85 to 30
+  * Round 16: Won against Tacoma Life Center, Tacoma, WA 150 to 35
+  * Round 17: Won against Christian Temple, Houston, TX 115 to 100
+  * Round 18: Won against Faith A/G, Orlando, FL 160 to 145
+  * Round 19: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 45 to 185
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}